-Focus Venture Partners ("Focus") was incorporated in the state of Nevada on March 26, 2012 as a holding company operating in the telecommunications industry managing and developing its wholly owned subsidiaries, which were focused on the development of telecommunications networks, acting as a service and support provider, as well as providing temporary and part-time staffing solutions.
-Through Optos Capital Partners, LLC, a Delaware limited liability company ("Optos"), its wholly owned subsidiary, Focus operated the following wholly owned entities:
+Focus Venture Partners, Inc. ("Focus") was incorporated in the state of Nevada on March 26, 2012 as a holding company operating in the telecommunications industry managing and developing its wholly owned subsidiaries, which were focused on the development of telecommunications networks, acting as a service and support provider, as well as providing temporary and part-time staffing solutions.
+Through Optos Capital Partners, LLC, a Delaware limited liability company ("Optos"), its wholly owned subsidiary, Focus, operated the following wholly owned entities:

-- · Focus Fiber Solutions, LLC, a Delaware limited liability company ("Focus Fiber"), which specialized in the design, engineering, installation, and maintenance of a telecommunications infrastructure network. - · JusCom, Inc., an Indiana corporation ("JusCom"), which was a telecommunication service provider providing various services including engineering consulting, design, installation and emergency response in various categories including cable rack/wiring buildouts, infrastructure buildouts, DC power installation, fiber cable splicing and security camera installation.
-JusCom also operated as a temporary and permanent staffing agency specializing in the telecommunications market. - · MDT Labor, LLC d/b/a MDT Technical, a Delaware limited liability company ("MDT"), operated as a workforce management company providing temporary and permanent staffing services under the MDT Technical brand and as a telecommunication service provider providing various services including engineering consulting, design, installation and emergency response in various categories including cable rack/wiring buildouts, infrastructure buildouts, DC power installation, fiber cable splicing and security camera installation under its Beacon Solutions brand.
+- · Focus Fiber Solutions, LLC, a Delaware limited liability company ("Focus Fiber"), which specialized in the design, engineering, installation, and maintenance of a telecommunications infrastructure network. - Jus-Com, Inc., an Indiana corporation ("Jus-Com"), which was a telecommunication service provider providing various services including engineering consulting, design, installation and emergency response in various categories including cable rack/wiring build-outs, infrastructure build-outs, DC power installation, fiber cable splicing and security camera installation.
+Jus-Com also operated as a temporary and permanent staffing agency specializing in the telecommunications market.
+Prior to the Beacon Merger, Focus reorganized such that Jus-Com became a subsidiary of Focus, and was no longer a subsidiary of Optos. - · MDT Labor, LLC d/b/a MDT Technical, a Delaware limited liability company ("MDT"), operated as a workforce management company providing temporary and permanent staffing services under the MDT Technical brand and as a telecommunication service provider providing various services including engineering consulting, design, installation and emergency response in various categories including cable rack/wiring build-outs, infrastructure build-outs, DC power installation, fiber cable splicing and security camera installation under its Beacon Solutions brand.